michaelglenister/MODE-TASK/docs/source/pca_tut.rst

 **3. Running PCA**

-MODE-TASK includes tools to perform PCA on Cartesian coordinates as well as internal coordinates system.
-It also allows users to run different variant of PCA on a protein MD trajectory.
+MODE-TASK includes tools to perform PCA on Cartesian coordinates as well as internal coordinates.
+It also allows users to run different variants of PCA on a single MD trajectory.

 **3.1.
 PCA on Cartesian coordinates**

-Run the following command to perform the singular value decomposition (SVD) PCA on C-alpha atoms.
+Run the following command to perform the singular value decomposition (SVD) PCA on CA atoms.

  ::